Uvacoder/uvacodernotes10b/docs/linux/linux.md

 - `shred`: Overwrite the specified file(s) repeatedly, in order to make it harder for even very expensive hardware probing to recover the data.
 - `mount`: Mount a filesystem.
 - `clear`: Clear the terminal screen.
-- `locate`: Find files by name.
-- `updatedb`: Creates or updates a database used by locate.
-- `find`: Search for files in a directory hierarchy.
 - `file`: Determine file type.
 - `basename`: Given a pathname, returns the basename of a file or directory.
 - `tree`: List contents of directories in a tree-like format.
+- `xev`: Print contents of X events.
+- `yes`: Output a string repeatedly until killed.

 ### `tr`